-- i Patterns, reflecti e films, frosted glass and coloured glass are to be avoided - ii Heritage-styled, arched or multi-paned windows are discouraged - iii Window frames should be stained or painted timber, anodized aluminium or an appropriate colorbond powdercoat colour - iv Double-glazed and low-emissivity glazing is encouraged Clear or tinted glass is preferred, reflectie films a ediscouraged - v The use of roller shutters on windows is not permitted - vi Sun shading should be provided to all windows facing north or west, where no eaves exist above the window - vii Glass blocks are discouraged If used they must not be visible from the street or public reserves a.
-Roofs Objective b.
-Roof Requirements
+- i.
+Patterns, reflective films, frosted glass and coloured glass are to be avoided. - ii.
+Heritage-styled, arched or multi-paned windows are discouraged. - iii.
+Window frames should be stained or painted timber, anodized aluminium or an appropriate colorbond powdercoat colour. - iv.
+Double-glazed and low-emissivity glazing is encouraged.
+Clear or tinted glass is preferred, reflective films are discouraged. - v.
+The use of roller shutters on windows is not permitted. - vi.
+Sun shading should be provided to all windows facing north or west, where no eaves exist above the window. - vii.
+Glass blocks are discouraged.
+If used they must not be visible from the street or public reserves.